DWU CONSULTING — AI RESEARCH

 Before 1978, U.S. airlines were regulated by the Civil Aeronautics Board (CAB).
 Routes were assigned, fares were set by government formula, and competition was restricted.
 In this environment, bankruptcy was rare.
 Airlines had stable route assignments and government-controlled profit margins.
 Legacy carriers (Eastern, Pan Am, TWA, United, American, Delta) operated as regulated monopolies on their assigned routes.

 This stability ended on October 24, 1978, when President Jimmy Carter signed the Airline Deregulation Act.
 Within weeks, carriers were free to enter routes freely, set fares dynamically, and compete aggressively.
-This created unprecedented opportunity but also unprecedented risk.
-Airlines that could not compete, that had inefficient costs, or that mismanaged capital found themselves without protected margins.
+This created opportunity and risk.
+Airlines that could not compete, that had cost structures above the industry median, or that had suboptimal route positioning encountered challenges, as documented in DOT BTS data.

 Braniff International Airways: The First Casualty (1982)

-Braniff International Airways was once the eighth-largest airline in the United States, headquartered in Dallas and operating a strong route network through the South and Latin America.
+Braniff International Airways was once the eighth-largest airline in the United States, headquartered in Dallas and operating more than 60 domestic and international routes through the South and Latin America as of 1981 (Braniff 10-K).
 In the deregulated environment, Braniff management pursued aggressive expansion, adding routes and capacity in hopes of capitalizing on the competitive environment.
 Instead, Braniff encountered overcapacity, weak pricing, and operational challenges.
-By 1982, Braniff was losing money rapidly and had exhausted credit lines.
+By 1982, Braniff was losing $10 million per month—approximately $60 million annually against revenues of roughly $1.4 billion (Braniff 1982 SEC filings, Form 10-K)—and had exhausted credit lines.

 On May 12, 1982, Braniff filed for Chapter 11 bankruptcy protection—the first major U.S. airline to do so post-deregulation.
 The airline continued operating briefly under bankruptcy court protection but could not meet creditor demands and labor costs.
 On September 28, 1982, Braniff ceased operations and liquidated.
 Its routes, gates, and aircraft were sold to competitors.
 Employees were laid off.
 The airline ceased to exist.